Riley Freeman

-Riley Freeman is a character from the syndicated comic strip The Boondocks written by Aaron McGruder and its TV series adaptation.
-He often refers to himself as "Riley Escobar," and in season two of the TV series, he also refers to himself as "Young Reezy."
+Riley Freeman is a fictional character from syndicated comic strip The Boondocks written by Aaron McGruder and its TV series adaptation.
+He often refers to himself as "Riley Escobar", and in season two of the TV series, he also refers to himself as "Young Reezy" Also known as "The FundRaiser".
 He is Huey's younger brother who aspires to be like the rap artists and the gangsters that he admires.

-Riley, who grew up on the South Side of Chicago, was moved along with his brother to Woodcrest, a peaceful, white suburb of Baltimore, Maryland by their granddad.
+Riley, who grew up on the South Side of Chicago, was moved along with his brother to Woodcrest, a peaceful, white suburb of Baltimore by granddad.
 Riley is eight.
-In some episodes, Riley and Huey would have a single storyline and in others, the two would each have their own in a single episode.
-Riley, like Huey, is voiced by Regina King.
+In some episodes, Riley and Huey share a single storyline and in others, they each have their own.
+Voiced by Regina King.
 It is strongly suggested that Huey and Riley's birth parents are deceased.